 TIPÓN: ANCIENT WATER TEMPLE

-Trin and I sat around the table with Elizabeth and Rene, our hosts.
+Trin and I sat around the table with Elizabeth and Rene, our hosts in the Sacred Valley.
 They had brought in an evening snack of morada for us all to enjoy as we talked.
 We listened intently as Elizabeth spoke about eternal water springs, age-old festivals, ancient sun temples, and the thousand varieties of potatoes.
 She has lived in this area her entire life.
 Her daughter is an archaeologist here and they are continually uncovering ancient findings.

 Elizabeth was telling us about Tipón and the ancient water temple surrounded by terraces perfectly aligned at right angles.
 Many have puzzled over how the water constantly flows in Tipón even today.